onlyice/blog/content/posts/2022/05/peace.md

 >
 > **Same with the other senses.
 Smelling dirt.
 Touching a caterpillar.
 Listening to birds.**
 >
 > Before him, I was often in a hurry, trying to get somewhere else.
 Babies help you stop and pay attention.
 When you travel, this is what you need.
 Less rushing to a destination.
-More stopping to appreciate everything inbetween.
+More stopping to appreciate everything in between.

 闻闻泥土的味道，多美妙啊。